anton-k/talks/csound-journal/Csound-expression-paper.md

 We have recorded the audio with function `dumpWav` it sends the audio through and dumps it to disk.
 It's good to record the live performance.
-But often we want to record prdefined music.
+But often we want to record predefined music.
 The music that can be played solely by computer without our intervention.
-In this case we can save a lot off time if we  can record the music offline.
+In this case we can save a lot off time if we  can record the music off-line.
 The Csound can often render the audio much faster then real time.
 Also this mode is useful the other way around.
-When the audio is so complicated that it can not be played in real time but we can record it offline.
+When the audio is so complicated that it can not be played in real time but we can record it off-line.

 To record offline we need to substitute the `dac` function with function `writeSnd` since we don't want to send the audio to speakers: